cosmos/cosmos/WHITEPAPER.md

 ### Penalties for Validators

-There must be some penalty imposed on the validators for when they intentionally or unintentionally deviate from the sanctioned protocol.
+There must be some penalty imposed on the validators for any intentional or unintentional deviation from the sanctioned protocol.
 Some evidence is immediately admissible, such as a double-sign at the same height and round, or a violation of "prevote-the-lock" (a rule of the Tendermint consensus protocol).
 Such evidence will result in the validator losing its good standing and its